Presence

 (she/her)

 Born in Bangkok, Thailand, Linda Sormin moved to Canada with her family at the age of five.
 Sormin’s sculptures and site-responsive installations embody the vulnerable and fragmentary nature of her diasporic experience.
 Recent exhibitions include two large scale installations in Ceramics in the Expanded Field: Sculpture, Performance and the Possibilities of Clay at MASS MoCA, North Adams, MA, (2021-23), and Hokusai: Inspiration and Influence at the Museum of Fine Arts, Boston, MA (2023).
-Her solo museum exhibition will open in Toronto at the Gardiner Museum this November.
+Her solo museum exhibition will open in Toronto at the Gardiner Museum in November 2025.
 Sormin lives and works in New York City.

-Since the early 2000’s, Sormin has established a distinct visual and material language, using raw clay, fired ceramics, found objects, and interactive methods.
-She integrates writing, video, sound and handcut paintings with clay, metal and wood.
+Since the early 2000s, Sormin has established a distinct visual and material language, using raw clay, fired ceramics, found objects, and interactive methods.
+She integrates writing, video, sound, and handcut paintings with clay, metal, and wood.
 Sormin’s research and writing cast light on how her work has always been influenced – though at times unwittingly – by cultural practices in her family histories rooted in Thailand, China, and Indonesia.
 Advocating for decolonial approaches since the early 1990s, when she worked in community development in Laos, she has since taught visual art at Emily Carr University, Rhode Island School of Design, Sheridan College, Alfred University, and currently New York University, where she is a tenured Associate Professor of Studio Art and Head of Ceramics.
 She holds a BA in English Literature (Andrews University,1993), a Diploma in Craft and Design (Sheridan College, 2001) and an MFA in Ceramic Art (Alfred University, 2003).

 Sormin’s work is included in private and public collections including the permanent collections of the Museum of Fine Arts Boston (Boston, MA, USA), Renwick Gallery at the Smithsonian American Art Museum (Washington, DC, USA), Gardiner Museum (Toronto, ON, Canada), CLAY Museum of Ceramic Art (Middelfart, Denmark), Everson Museum of Art (Syracuse, NY, USA), Victoria & Albert Museum (London, UK), Arizona State University Museum, (Tempe, AZ, USA), World Ceramic Exposition (Gyeonggi Province, Korea), and Alfred Ceramic Art Museum (Alfred, NY, USA).